Mise Quadam

 Mise Quadam (English: Mission Quadam) is a 1995 adventure game developed by Agawa and published by JRC Interactive for MS-DOS.
-It was inspired by the German science fiction novel series Perry Rhodan.
+Although the game is not a direct adaptation, the plot is inspired by some of the first twenty works of the West German science fiction novel series Perry Rhodan.

 Plot

 In the year 2360, androids have killed all humans on planet Earth and now they plan to destroy all the vegetation using an element called Cybertrone.
 A small group of human scientists have hidden on Matna Plus, on planetoid between Mars and Jupiter.
 They want to destroy androids with the sodogomorator, a technology invented by an already extinct civilization on the moon Quadam.
 Willfram Kyrr and Eric Levassor flew on the moon as part of their first mission, but they fell silent after a few weeks.
 The main character is David Criggs, who flies the last far-reaching rocket to the Quadam, where his task is to find out what happened to the first crew, find the control center and launch the sodomorator.